vladimirKa002/tanks-game/Readme.md

 issues on Firefox v100.0.2, on other browsers it should work fine).

 ## Installation
 To use the app launch docker container.
-Do this by using the following commands.
+Do this by using the following commands:

 Build image:&nbsp;&nbsp; docker build -t tanks-game .
 Launch:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;